 I’ll say more about how you can screw this up in Part 2 of this post: Ten Important Misuses for the Additional Info Section

-So what should you put in the Additional Info section?
+What should you put in the common app additional info section?

-What follows are about a dozen possible uses, written with input from some of my wonderful colleagues on both sides of the college admissions desk.
+What follows are about a dozen tips and examples for what to include in the common app additional info section, written with input from some of my wonderful colleagues on both sides of the college admissions desk.